-The Psychology degree is designed to provide the student a broadly based program in behavioral science.
+The Psychology major is designed to provide the student a broadly based program in behavioral science.
 The psychology major may be pursued as a component of a general liberal arts background, as preparation for a variety of service oriented occupations, or as a basis for graduate study in psychology and related fields.
-Beyond what is shown on this page, look at Psychology Advising for suggestions on getting started as a psychology major.
+Starting in 2019-20, Psychology is offered as Bachelor of Science (BS) or Applied Baccalaureate (AB) degree.
+The Psychology Major is the same in both the BS and AB degrees.

 - Psychology Major Core Courses